feilipu/NASCOM_BASIC_4.7/README.md

 # Modifications to MS Basic

-MS Basic uses 4 Byte values extensively as floating point numbers in [Microsoft Binary Format](https://en.wikipedia.org/wiki/Microsoft_Binary_Format), and as pointers to strings.
+MS Basic uses 4 byte values extensively as floating point numbers in [Microsoft Binary Format](https://en.wikipedia.org/wiki/Microsoft_Binary_Format), and as pointers to strings.
 Many of the improvements are in handling these values as they are shifted around in memory, and to `BCDE` registers and the stack.

 - 4 `LDI` instructions are used to move values from one location (the Floating Point Register `FPREG`) to another location in memory, and these are in-lined to also save the call-return cycles.
 - The `LD (x),DE` `LD(x+2),BC` instruction pair is used to grab values into registers and save from registers, avoiding the need to preserve `HL` and often saving push-pop cycles and of course the call-return cycles.